interrogator/corpkit/README.md

 * Search Stanford dependencies (whichever variety you like) for information about the role, governor, dependent, index (etc) of a token matching a regular expression
 * Return words or phrases, POS/group/phrase tags, raw counts, or all three.
 * Return lemmatised or unlemmatised results (using WordNet for constituency trees, and CoreNLP's lemmatisation for dependencies).
 Add words to `dictionaries/word_transforms.py` manually if need be
-* Look for keywords in each subcorpus (using code from [*Spindle*](https://github.com/sgrau/spindle-code)), and chart their keyness
 * Look for ngrams in each subcorpus, and chart their frequency
-* Two-way UK-US spelling conversion (superior as the former may be), and the ability to add words manually
+* Two-way UK-US spelling conversion, and the ability to add words manually
 * Output Pandas DataFrames that can be easily edited and visualised
 * Use parallel processing to search for a number of patterns, or search for the same pattern in multiple corpora